revolunet/angular-google-analytics/README.md

         // Delay script tag creation
         // must manually call Analytics.createScriptTag(cookieConfig) or Analytics.createAnalyticsScriptTag(cookieConfig)
         AnalyticsProvider.delayScriptTag(true);

+        // Start in offline mode if set to true.
+This also calls delayScriptTag(true) since the script cannot be
+        // fetched if offline and must be manually called when the application goes online.
+        AnalyticsProvider.startOffline(true);
     }))
     .run(function(Analytics) {
         // In case you are relying on automatic page tracking, you need to inject Analytics